fortinet-fortisoar/solution-pack-fortinet-advisor/docs/setup.md

         - `gpt-4-turbo-2024-04-09`

     -  Select **Enable multi user configuration** to use the connector configuration that matches the login ID of the logged-in user.
 Clear the selection to use the default configuration for the LLM integration.

+> [!NOTE]
+> When using a fine-tuned model &mdash; or any model whose name differs from the default models provided by the LLM provider &mdash; add that custom model's name to the [`modelList`](./contents.md#fortiai-configurations).

 4. Click **Next** on the lower-right corner.